ngurnard/Activity-Prediction/README.md

 The data from this project comes from the WISDM smartphone and smartwatch activity and biometrics dataset found in the UCI Machine Learing Repository.

+A quick note: This was my first ever major project involving programming.
+This project was pursued during my studies as a mechanical engineering undergradute, and thus at the time I did not know coding conventions and best practices.
+This is something I am improving over time via application and other projects.
+If there are any questions about the code, feel free to ask!